tuehellstern/presentations/slippage.md

 --

-- a neo-colonialism?
 - a digital colonialism?
 - an argument in support of Assad?
 - digital tech is never _neutral_

 ---

+> When glitches manifest, they are a sudden phenomenological intrusion, a break in the order of logic - [Manon & Temkin 2011](http://www.worldpicturejournal.com/WP_6/Manon.html)

+---

 - archaeological data are meaningful insofar as they have context
 - is the scan (whatever its 'reality') meaningful, archaeologically?

-- 3d scans of objects in the present are archaeologically meaningful only within the archaeological present
+Note: I'm thinking 3d scans of objects in the present are archaeologically meaningful only within the archaeological present

 --